CONTACT -Kathryn Humberston 01429 425847

 The exhibition has 33 scenes which are packed for transport, also a number of scenery items.

-To transport them 2 hatchback cars with seats flattened down or a Transit Van are needed.
+To transport them a medium sized Transit Van is needed.

 A share of any donations that you may acquire would be gratefully received.

 16th December 2019 - 27th January 2020 St. Joseph's Church, Lancaster ,Lancashire

 January 28th - February 12th Hampstead Parish Church, London

 12th February - 28th February Chislehurst Methodist Church, Kent

 March 6th - 24th Preston Methodist Church, Preston, Lancashire

 March 24th - 14th April St George's URC Hartlepool, Teesside